KianBahasadri/SEA/README.md

 I did my best to give an overview of this project and go into detail on specific parts.

-#### Directory Structure
+#### Main Directory Structure
-This is what the directory structure should look like in production:
+This is what the main directory should look like in production:

 SEA_discord/
 ├── commands/